Doctor of Business Administration

 Many universities require business faculty to hold a PhD, doctor of management or doctor of business administration to advance in their academic career.

-- The U.S. Bureau of Labor Statistics predicts the demand for postsecondary teachers is expected to grow by 15 percent between 2008 and 2018 (link).
+- The U.S. Bureau of Labor Statistics predicts the demand for postsecondary teachers is expected to grow by 13 percent between 2014 and 2024 (source).

 - Article: "On the Challenges of Finding and Keeping Good Faculty" (from American Journal of Business)